CodeBytes94/css-art/README.md

-# CSS Shapes with CodeBytes
+# CSS Art with CodeBytes
-You can find all the code from our CSS shapes series here!
+You can find all the code from our CSS art series here!

 | Lesson | Description | Link
 | :---: | ----- | --- |